AY2526S1-CS2103T-F14b-2/tp/docs/UserGuide.md

         <tr>
           <td rowspan="1">TAG (Optional)</td>
           <td>Must be low, medium and high only (case-insensitive)</td>
-          <td>"Invalid value: "Invalid tag.
-Only 'high', 'medium', or 'low' are allowed""</td>
+          <td>"Invalid value for tag.
+Only 'high', 'medium', or 'low' are allowed."</td>
         </tr>
     </tbody>
 </table>